gravitational/gravity/docs/6.x/pack.md

 2. To customize the installation process, create regular [Kubernetes Services](http://kubernetes.io/docs/user-guide/services/) and tell Gravitiy to invoke them with the Image Manifest.

-3. You can define custom cluster life cycle hooks like _install_, _uninstall_ or _update_ using the Image Manifest, but the hooks themselves should be implemented as a regular [kubernetes jobs](http://kubernetes.io/docs/user-guide/jobs/).
+3. You can define custom Cluster life cycle hooks like _install_, _uninstall_ or _update_ using the Image Manifest, but the hooks themselves should be implemented as a regular [kubernetes jobs](http://kubernetes.io/docs/user-guide/jobs/).

 The Image Manifest is designed to be as small as possible in an effort to promote open standards.
-As Kubernetes itself matures and promising proposals like the "cluster API" or "application API" become standards, certain manifest capabilities will be deprecated.
+As Kubernetes itself matures and promising proposals like the "Cluster API" or "application API" become standards, certain manifest capabilities will be deprecated.

 #### Image Manifest Format